Radiative first-order phase transitions to next-to-next-to-leading order

 Note that in counting powers of $x$, one can directly identify the (potentially infinite) classes of Feynman diagrams which contribute at a given order in $x$, and make appropriate resummations, and subtractions, to avoid double counting \cite{Arnold:1992rz, Ekstedt:2020abj}.
 Alternatively, as we do here, one can use EFT-techniques to systematically integrate out vector bosons.
 When expanded strictly in $x$, both approaches give the same results.

-Within this EFT, perturbation theory should work well for $x \ll 1$.
-However, as $x$ decreases the vector mass in the broken phase grows as $m_A\propto 1/x$, so we cannot let $x$ become too small.
-If $x$ is as small as $x \sim g^2/(4\pi)^2$, the vector mass is of order $m_A \sim \pi T$, implying that the high-temperature expansion is invalid, and hence the original 3d EFT no longer faithfully describes the infrared physics of the 4d theory.
+Within this EFT, perturbation theory should work well for small $x$.
+However, for sufficiently small $x$ the vector mass scales as: $m_A \sim T$.
+This implies that the high-temperature expansion is invalid, and hence the original 3d EFT no longer faithfully describes the infrared physics of the 4d theory.
+While for $x\sim 1$ vector boson masses are of the same order as scalar ones, implying that we can not consistently integrate them out.
+In this case, the dynamics of the transition is nonperturbative, and lattice simulations show either a second-order or crossover transition \cite{Gurtler:1997hr, Rummukainen:1998as}.